Category: A group of biblical books that have a similar literary genre or main themes and have been placed together as a major section of the Bible.

 The Locust Swarm

-Joel tells of a past locust plague in Israel and describes its detailed devastation.
-A future destruction with modern weapons is also prophesied by Joel.
+Joel tells of a past locust plague in Israel and describes its detailed devastation like that of a destruction with weapons.

 The Day of the Lord